• Skip to primary navigation

 BBQ Chicken on white plate

-BBQ Baked Chicken will quickly become part of your weeknight dinner rotation!
-The chicken thighs are tender and succulent on the inside, and sticky and crisp on the outside.
 You can use any barbecue sauce you like and let the chicken cook while you prepare the sides.
-Enjoy BBQ Baked Chicken in a BBQ Chicken salad or with your favorite sides, like Pan Fried Potatoes with Herbs and Italian Pasta Salad.
+Enjoy this bbq Chicken in a chicken salad or with your favorite bbq chicken sides, like Pan Fried Potatoes with Herbs and Italian Pasta Salad.
 These versatile thighs are also perfect for meal planning because they are easy to store and reheat.

 Jump to: